Occupational Therapy Assistant Overview

 *NOTE: All OTA students are required to have a reliable laptop or tablet with video and audio capability and the ability to connect to the internet for utilization throughout the curriculum.
 The program utilizes various distance education software including, but not limited to Zoom, Canvas, Hyflex technology, etc.

-Schedule a visit at the NEW Borra Center
+Schedule a Visit at the Borra Center

 Scholarship Opportunity